just-the-docs/just-the-docs/docs/navigation-structure.md

 ### Auto-generating Table of Contents

 By default, all pages with children will automatically append a Table of Contents which lists the child pages after the parent page's content.
-To disable this auto Table of Contents, set it to false on the parent page's YAML front matter.
+To disable this auto Table of Contents, set `has_toc: false` on the parent page's YAML front matter.

 #### Example
 {: .no_toc }